SuperSpaceEye/LifeEngineExtended/Source/UiFiles/md files/recorder.md

 5. Click **"Compile intermediate data into video"**
 6. Wait until video is compiled.
 Finished video will be in the "path to program dir/videos".
 The video will be named with the timestamp of the start of the recording

-Warning!
-The recorder right now is pretty inefficient.
-During the recording it will quickly fill up a lot of space, while the creating of video is pretty slow, so it is preferable to keep your recording <5000 simulation ticks.
 You can compile several videos in parallel, but it is not recommended.

 ### Various setting.